LeonardoMancilha/Dark-mode/README.md

 # Dark-mode
- A project of dark mode using HTML, CSS and JavaScript to practice JavaScript DOM
+ Hello, people!
+This is a project of dark mode with HTML, CSS and JavaScript.
+It was very important because I am learning JavaScript and in this project I applied some of my skills in JavaScript DOM.